larsruschak/Connect-Four/README.md

 # Connect-Four
-A Programm To Play Against A Connect Four AI.
+A Program To Play Against A Connect Four AI.

 As a part of my final thesis, to learn the language Java and to get an introduction to AI's, I programmed an artificial intelligence in the game Connect Four.
 The AI is based on the minimax algorithm.
 To reduce the computing time, I used the alpha-beta-pruning.
 I implemented several evaluations of the board.
 One evaluates the positions on the board,